 A place for You, a place for Me.

-Outside the Lines is in the beginning stage of creating an Art Center in Walla Walla.
-A place for children and adults to come and explore their creative side.
+Outside the Lines is a place for children and adults to come and explore their creative side.
 At the art studio, we dive into the hands-on, get-messy kind of art.

 “Creativity becomes more visible when adults try to be more attentive to the cognitive processes of children than to the results they achieve in various fields of doing and understanding.” ― Loris Malaguzzi

 What Loris Malaguzzi is saying is that we foster our children's creativity through the act of creating art together.
 The end product is not the goal.
 Children and even adults will master their creativity through exploration and manipulation of the materials.
 The "end product" is the whole picture you see at the end--The table and child standing there grinning ear to ear covered in paint, the blue tinted water spilling out of the bowl, the crumples of paper, and paint pan glistening in the light.
 Within that whole picture, we have achieved so much more than the painting hanging to dry.

 Here at Outside the Lines, we use high-quality art materials to honor a child's process and work.
 Children are taught proper use and respect of tools.
 Even at the age of 3, they can learn to wash their brushes out and store them properly.
 When we use quality materials, we say to the child: "You and your work are valued and important."